 - And other expenses that are common for your business.

-- Costs that you have when setting up an active trade or business, investigating the possibility of creating or acquiring a business, and some legal fees are business start-up costs.
+- Costs incurred when setting up an active trade or business, investigating the possibility of creating or acquiring a business, and some legal fees.
 You can choose to deduct up to $5,000 of business start-up costs now and claim a deduction of the remaining cost over 15 years.
 Franchise fees, goodwill, and customer-based intangibles are also amortizable.

 What are the tax changes this year?

 - The Section 179 deduction allows taxpayers to deduct all or part of assets purchased and placed in service in a business for the year.
-The deduction increases to $1,020,000 (from $1,000,000) in assets and the type of assets allowed to be claimed, or expensed, under this method has increased as well.
+The deduction increases to $1,020,000 (from $1,000,000) worth of assets placed in service.
+The types of assets allowed to be claimed, or expensed, under this method has increased as well.

 - You may also claim a special depreciation of 100% of the value of the property you placed in service during the year.
 This is different from the Section 179 deduction but does increase your allowed deduction of tangible property.